Health care marketers know white papers are one of the most effective tools for lead generation.

 The primary goal of a white paper is to educate your leads about a potential problem or challenge they’re facing, not to promote your business.

 Leads that download a white paper are in the awareness stage of the buyer’s journey so they’re looking for information, unique insights and data.
-You can still make a sales pitch, but leave it for the end of your white paper.
+You can still make a sales pitch, but leave it for the end.

 5. A lack of quotes in your white paper